JanainaACordisco/Atividade-AWS-Linux-Compass-UOL/README.md

     ```

 ### Automatizar a execução do script a cada 5 minutos:
-- Digite o comando abaixo para editar as tarefas do cron job:
+- Digite o comando abaixo para editar as tarefas do cronjob:
     ```
     sudo crontab -e
     ```